Planemakers risk order disruption as Etihad reviews strategy

-DUBAI/PARIS/ABU DHABI (Reuters) - Airbus (AIR.PA) and Boeing (BA.N) are preparing for possible changes to dozens of plane orders from Middle East carrier Etihad Airways as it presses ahead with a company-wide review, four sources familiar with the matter said.
+DUBAI/PARIS/ABU DHABI (Reuters) - Airbus and Boeing are preparing for possible changes to dozens of plane orders from Middle East carrier Etihad Airways as it presses ahead with a company-wide review, four sources familiar with the matter said.

 Etihad has been reviewing its business since 2016 when investments in other airlines contributed to a nearly $2 billion loss for the Abu Dhabi state-owned carrier.